-Adam Hall selected in the 2nd Round by the Baltimore Orioles
+Adam Hall a second-round pick of the Baltimore Orioles

 By Adam Hall